Painting the entire exterior wall surface of a the average British house is for most people an awful and daunting proposition.

 Do you really know what you are doing?

-If there are doubts already, then quite simply you need to call in a builder, a pro decorator or an exterior wall coating company like NEVER PAINT AGAIN.
+If there are doubts already, then quite simply you need to call a general builder, a pro decorator or an exterior wall coating company like NEVER PAINT AGAIN.

 If you are reading this avidly (!) then you may be someone who has already decided you want the outside of your house to be painted, or at least re-painted (again) and you are perhaps in the middle of some quick research about paint and exterior wall coatings?

-Well, you have come to the right place indeed!
+You have come to the right place for decorating advice.

 - So following on from the above text, does the wall have cracks, and if so are they large?